DanielTakeshi/rl_algorithms/es/README.md

 ## Inverted Pendulum

-Note: this was with normalized features, not the ranking transformation.
+Note: I ran this twice with normalized features (seeds 0 and 1), twice with ranking transformation (seeds 2 and 3).

 Run with (for one seed):